sshilin/pg-quick-start/README.md

 ## Overview

-pg-quick-start runs PostgreSQL 12, pgAdmin4 and creates example `world` database.
+pg-quick-start runs PostgreSQL 12, pgAdmin4 in DESKTOP mode and creates example `world` database.

 ## How to use it